POSTPONED – Due to COVID-19, the European Summer Institute in London has been postponed until the summer of 2021.

-The Holocaust Educational Foundation of Northwestern University, USA, and the Holocaust Research Centre at Royal Holloway, University of London, with the support of the Pears Foundation, are pleased to invite applications for Fellowships to participate in the third European Summer Institute on the Holocaust and Jewish Civilisation.
+The Holocaust Educational Foundation of Northwestern University, USA, and the Holocaust Research Institute at Royal Holloway, University of London, with the support of Pears Foundation, are pleased to invite applications for Fellowships to participate in the fifth European Summer Institute on the Holocaust and Jewish Civilisation.

-Fellowships will be awarded and all applicants notified by Monday 28 March, 2016.
+Fellowships will be awarded and all applicants notified by Friday 3 April 2020.